 Let’s start a conversation about this topic.
 What other healthful, affordable foods do you think we need to check our messaging on?
 I welcome your thoughts.

-— Jill Weisenberger, MS, RDN, CDE, FAND, CHWC, is a freelance writer and nutrition and diabetes consultant to the food industry, including the Norwegian Seafood Council and The Dairy Alliance.
+— Jill Weisenberger, MS, RDN, CDCES, FAND, CHWC, is a freelance writer and nutrition and diabetes consultant to the food industry, including the Norwegian Seafood Council and The Dairy Alliance.
 She lives in southeastern Virginia and is the author of four books, including Prediabetes: A Complete Guide.